Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [19] Behold, I have given you the authority to tread upon Satan and scorpions, and upon all the power of the adversary, and nothing shall in any way harm you.

-"the authority to tread upon Satan and scorpions".
-Satan here is the voice of the dark which Satan himself has sent down as preparing the way for themselves; but the scorpions are the humans that obey the dark side's teaching.
-The Lord has power to give authority to His servants to be able to overpower them (Satan and scorpions) and be submissive to the servants of the Lord.
+“The authority to tread upon Satan and scorpions.”
+Satan here is the voice of the dark which Satan himself has sent down as preparing the way for themselves; but the scorpions are the humans that obey the dark side’s teaching.
+The Lord has the power to give authority to His servants to be able to overpower them (Satan and scorpions) and be submissive to the servants of the Lord.

-“nothing shall in any way harm you.”
-To harm here is not hurt to the physical body, but to the spiritual soul of the persons that have submitted themselves to serve the beloved Son of God on this earth.
+“Nothing shall in any way harm you.”
+To harm here is not hurt to the physical body but to the spiritual soul of the persons that have submitted themselves to serve the beloved Son of God on this earth.
 The servants’ souls will not be hurt in any way by the enemy; the Lord has given them authority to conquer the adversary.

 [20] Nevertheless in this rejoice not, that the spirits are submissive to you; but rejoice that your names are written in heaven.